-- Death and/or Total and Permanent Disablement (TPD) cover - The insured component, calculated at your date of exit, will be automatically transferred across to the Retained Division (subject to conditions as outlined below) and your insurance cover will continue until you advise us otherwise. - Salary Continuance Insurance (SCI) You will need to opt-in to transfer your cover to your Retained Division Member Account (subject to conditions as outlined below).
+- Death and/or Total and Permanent Disablement (TPD) cover The insured component, calculated at your date of exit, will be automatically transferred across to the Retained Division (subject to conditions outlined in the Insurance Guide) and if you meet certain conditions, your insurance cover will continue until you advise us otherwise. - Salary Continuance Insurance (SCI) You will need to opt-in to transfer your cover to your Retained Division Member Account (subject to conditions as outlined below).